Q: What are your recommended sources for those who are getting started in poker?

 Q: what are your thoughts on ladies events?

-I love to play in them and think they are important not only for introducing women to the game but also for the residual personal development and gender-equality debates that they inspire.
+I love to play in them and think they are important not only for introducing and inspiring women to play the game in a comfortable setting.

-It’s valuable to provide an environment that nurtures comraderie while simultaneously sending out a clear message to women that you can engage in zero-sum situations and still be considered a polite/caring/good/(insert traditionally feminine trait) person.
+It’s valuable to provide a nurturing environment to show women that you can strategize to come out ahead in zero-sum situations and still be a polite/caring/good/(insert traditionally feminine trait) person.